JessimH/POKECARD/README.md

 # POKECARD
-VueJs app to find Pokemon Cards
+a samll VueJs app to find Pokemon Cards

 You just have to enter a pokemon name in the input to see all the existing cards of that pokemon